 Do my kids stay with me?

 We love to have kids join us in worship!
-We’ve got a Kids’ Table set up at the back with colouring books and activities, or you can take an activity bag with you in your pew.
+We’ve got a Kids’ Pew set up with books and activities, or you can take an activity bag with you to your pew.

 Do I have to give money?